Drew19980118/HolisticRAG/README.md

     --enforce-eager \
     --port 8000
 ```
+- Adjust `--tensor-parallel-size` (number of GPUs) and `--gpu-memory-utilization` according to your hardware.
+- Once the server is running, the scripts will automatically connect to `http://localhost:8000/v1`.

 For closed-source models, ensure your OpenAI API key is set as the environment variable `OPENAI_API_KEY`